-The monthly, American journal Consumer Reports has been for over 80 years since it began in 1936.
-It publishes articles on a wide range of topics from general buying manuals to consumer reviews.
-They conduct their own research from the magazine’s research center in order to collect and publish data on reviews.
+The monthly American journal Consumer Reports has been for over 80 years since it began in 1936.
+It publishes articles on various topics, from general buying manuals to consumer reviews.
+They conduct their research from the magazine’s research centre to collect and publish data on reviews.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.